justinmk/vim-sneak/README.md

   - always literal: `s\*` jumps to the literal `\*`
   - tested with Vim 7.2.330+

+If you, or one of your plugins, already maps `s` and `S` to some feature, sneak.vim fully supports alternative mappings.
+However, consider that *motion* mappings in Vim should absolutely be the *least friction* commands: mapping to something like `<leader>s` is really not recommended.
+Consider moving your existing `s` and `S` mappings to some other corner of your keyboard.

 ## Installation

 Optional: [repeat.vim](https://github.com/tpope/vim-repeat) is required to repeat operations via `.`